Christian Bethancourt Player Props: Rays vs. Blue Jays

 Christian Bethancourt At The Plate

-- Bethancourt has two doubles, a home run and three walks while batting .182.
+- Bethancourt is batting .231 with two doubles, two home runs and three walks.

-- In three of seven games this year, Bethancourt has picked up at least one hit, including one game with multiple hits.
+- This season, Bethancourt has totaled at least one hit in four of eight games (50.0%), and had multiple hits twice.

+- He has hit a long ball in two of eight games played this season, and in 6.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.